Persistent Homology for Structural Characterization in Disordered Systems: Introduction

-Topological Data Analysis (TDA) provides a robust and effective tool for representing and analyzing point cloud data, and through persistent homology (PH), a method from algebraic topology~\cite{munkres2018elements}, we can encode the topological information of point clouds into a vectorizable representation~\cite{edelsbrunner2002topological,zomorodian2004computing,ghrist2008barcodes}.
 Based on this approach, we have developed a framework that enables both local and global characterization of disordered systems.
 This framework can serve as a supplement to traditional physical methods, providing a unified representation that seamlessly interprets how microscopic structures influence macroscopic properties.
 Besides, it can also generate the high-performance descriptors, enriching the feature engineering or initial structural mapping in downstream tasks of interpretable machine learning.

 In our applications, we explore two main pathways within the PH-based framework we developed: a ML approach and a traditional physics (non-ML) approach.
 In the first pathway, we applied ML to two key tasks: classifying particle rearrangements by labeling particles as “soft” or “hard” and identifying the global phase structure, distinguishing between liquid, amorphous, and crystalline phases.
 The two tasks above are closely related.
 Based on physical intuition, solids mostly contain hard particles, while liquids are primarily soft.
 Additionally, highly ordered and symmetric structures are also largely composed of hard particles.
 Interestingly, we find that high classification accuracy across the three phases in multi-particle systems can be achieved using just a single variable.
 By leveraging the optimal hyperplane from a linear SVM model, we define a scalar field called “Global Softness”, which represents the average distance of all samples to the hyperplane and effectively captures the overall fluidity trend in the system.